Research in Charlotte-Mecklenburg Schools

 Review does not begin until your application file is complete.
 Once all required documentation is on file with the Office of Accountability (including evidence of your final IRB approval), a review of your application will begin.

-At UNC Charlotte: If you have questions about the IRB process at UNC Charlotte, contact Cat Runden, UNC Charlotte Office of Research Protection and Integrity at 704-687-1871, or send an email to firstname.lastname@example.org.
+At UNC Charlotte: If you have questions about the IRB process at UNC Charlotte, contact Cat Runden, UNC Charlotte Office of Research Protections and Integrity at 704-687-1871, or send an email to email@example.com.

 At CMS: Questions about the CMS process should be directed to Ms. Susan Freije.